PFAS in Minnesota

 Monitoring PFAS around Minnesota

 Minnesota’s PFAS monitoring plan is one of the most comprehensive approaches in the nation to understanding PFAS in our environment.
-It identifies strategies for monitoring at solid waste, wastewater, and stormwater facilities, hazardous waste landfills, facilities with air emissions, and other sites.
-The plan does not establish facility-specific requirements, but outlines how the MPCA plans to prioritize locations and summarizes what monitoring will entail.
+It identifies strategies for monitoring at solid waste, wastewater, and stormwater facilities; hazardous waste landfills; facilities with air emissions; and other sites.
+The plan does not establish facility-specific requirements, but it does outline how the MPCA plans to prioritize locations and summarize what monitoring will entail.

 A surface activated foam fractionation (SAFF) unit to remove and destroy PFAS from contaminated water.